Spion Kop (stadiums): History

+Liverpool's 1920s championship winning goalkeeper Elisha Scott, whose spectacular saves generated as much adulation as a Liverpool goal, made a point of thanking the Kop in his leaving speech in 1934: "Last, but not least, my friends of the Kop.
+I cannot thank them sufficiently.
+They have inspired me."
+Manager Bill Shankly made reference to the Kop when speaking about his connection with Liverpool supporters: "I'm just one of the people who stands on the Kop.
+They think the same as I do, and I think the same as they do".
 Liverpool's Spion Kop (capacity 27,000, although crowds of 30,000+ have been recorded) was redesigned in 1994 (completed) to comply with requirements of the Taylor Report, which made all-seater stadiums obligatory in the highest two divisions of English football.
 A new Spion Kop was built in its place with 12,390 seats, making it the largest single-tier stand in the country at the time.
-This new Kop still stands and currently houses the club's museum.

 Following the opening of the new Tottenham Hotspur Stadium, Anfield's Kop ceased to be the largest single-tier stand in the country.
 The South Stand of the new stadium has 17,500 seats and has an incline of 34 degrees, making it one of the steepest stands in the country.

-Manchester United's proposed new 100,000-capacity Old Trafford stadium will reportedly take inspiration from Tottenham's South Stand with a 'new Stretford End' to be a single-tier, steep stand which, due to the overall ground's significantly higher capacity, would likely house 25,000 supporters, indeed a stadium designed to the same proportions but with a 100,000 capacity would actually see this 'new Stretford End' holding as many as 29,000.

-Villa Park's old Holte End was historically the largest of all Kop ends, closely followed by the old South Bank at Molineux, both once regularly holding crowds in excess of 30,000.
+Manchester United's proposed new 100,000-capacity New Trafford Stadium will reportedly take inspiration from Tottenham's South Stand with a 'new Stretford End' to be a single-tier, steep stand which, due to the overall ground's significantly higher capacity, would likely house 25,000 supporters, indeed a stadium designed to the same proportions but with a 100,000 capacity would actually see this 'new Stretford End' holding as many as 29,000.
+Villa Park's old Holte End was historically the largest of all single-tier ends, closely followed by the old South Bank at Molineux, both once regularly holding crowds in excess of 30,000.

-Many other English football clubs and some rugby league clubs (such as Wigan's former home Central Park) applied the same name to stands in later years.

 Composition

-There is much debate about what type of stand constitutes a Kop.
-The size and location of the stand in the stadium varies; most are located behind the goal and are occupied by its club's most vocal supporters.
+The size and location of "a Kop" stand in the stadium varies; most are located behind the goal and are occupied by its club's most vocal supporters.
 It is usually a single-tiered stand and was traditionally terraced.
 In England, safety regulations brought into effect after the 1989 Hillsborough disaster required many to be made all-seated.
 A Kop is not necessarily the largest stand in the stadium and does not have to have a particularly large capacity; for example, Chesterfield's former stadium, Saltergate, had a Kop with a capacity of only a few thousand.